jakerella/jquery-mockjax/README.md

 examples in the sections below, but if you're looking for a specific option, checkout this list:

-* `Number $.mockjax(/* Object */ options)`
+* `Number $.mockjax(/* Object|Array|Function */ options)`
   * Sets up a mockjax handler for a matching request
   * Returns that handler's index, can be used to clear individual handlers
+  * If an array, an array of ID's is returned
+  * If a function, is provided (either a single, or as an array), then that function will be called when attempting to match an ajax call to handlers
   * `options`: [Object] Defines the settings to use for the mocked request
       * **Options Used for Matching:**
           * `url`: [String | RegExp] Specifies the url of the request that the data should be mocked for.
 If it is a string and contains any asterisks ( `*` ), they will be treated as a wildcard by translating to a regular expression.
-Any `*` will be replaced with `.+`.
+Any `*` will be replaced with a regex of 1 or more valid URL characters.
 If you run into trouble with this shortcut, switch to using a full regular expression instead of a string and asterisk combination
           * `data`: [Object | Function] Specifies data parameters to match on
           * `type`: [String] Specify what HTTP method to match, usually GET or POST, case-insensitive
           * `requestHeaders`: [Object] Specifies request headers to match on